NOTICE TO THE PUBLIC - ANTI COVID19 REGULATIONS

 The Royal Gardens of Venice are a National Heritage Site, and given their important historic and environmental value, they are protected by Legislative Decree 42/2004.
 Visitors are reminded that they must respect the site and maintain suitable decorum.

-Entry to the Gardens of groups of more than 10 people requires prior booking via the internet site.
+Reservation is not necessary for groups of people smaller than 10.
+Entry to the Gardens of groups of more than 10 people requires prior booking as indicated at the end of the following page.

 Video surveillance cameras are present.